Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Multi-resolution analyses on directed graphs

 \section{Multi-resolution analyses on directed graphs}

-In the previous sections, we proposed a Fourier like basis on directed graphs, as the set of random walk's eigenvectors and determine a frequency analysis by studying the smoothness of the random walk's eigenvectors.
-We are thus able to construct multiresolution analyses of functions over directed graphs.
+In the previous sections, we proposed a Fourier like basis on directed graphs, as the set of random walk eigenvectors and determined a frequency analysis by studying their smoothness.
+This allows the definition of low-pass or band-pass filters, hence we are now able to construct multiresolution analyses of functions over directed graphs.
 In a first instance, we propose wavelet frames made of analysis and synthesis graph filter banks.
-This multi-scale construction is closely related to the diffusion polynomial frames construction~\cite{maggioni2008diffusion} and spectral graph wavelets~\cite{hammond2011wavelets}.
+This multi-scale construction is closely related to the diffusion polynomial frames~\cite{maggioni2008diffusion} and spectral graph wavelets~\cite{hammond2011wavelets}.
 In a second instance, we propose a critically sampled wavelet construction on directed graphs generalizing the diffusion wavelets framework~\cite{coifman2006diffusion}.
-In our theoretical constructions, we propose to work in the $\ell^2(\mathcal{V})$ space.
-We use the linear transformation $\varphi$ defined in \cref{isometric_op} to go into the $\ell^2(\mathcal{V},\pi)$ space.
+For the sake of simplicity, we will present our theoretical constructions in the $\ell^2(\mathcal{V})$ space.
+The linear transformation $\varphi$ defined in \cref{isometric_op} and its inverse may be used to express the constructed wavelets and scaling functions in $\ell^2(\mathcal{V,\pi})$ or to map measured signals from $\ell^2(\mathcal{V,\pi})$ into $\ell^2(\mathcal{V})$.